Chuon Nath: Early life and education

 Nath was born in Kampong Speu Province to a family of farmers.

-At the age of 12, Nath was brought to the temple to learn, as was typical for Khmer boys at the time.
+At age 12, Nath was brought to the temple to learn, as was typical for Khmer boys at the time.
 He became a novice monk in 1897 and was fully ordained in 1904 at the age of 21.

 In 1913, Nath sat the Pali exam for monks, earning the highest score among the test-takers for that year.
 He passed the second exam two years later and was appointed professor at the Senior Pali High School (now the Preah Soramrith Buddhist High School) in Phnom Penh.

 In 1922, he and another monk, Huot Tat, were invited by Louis Finot to study Sanskrit at the École française d’Extrême-Orient in Hanoi, French Indochina.